-This low-cost insurer offers accelerated underwriting for eligible applicants — but its lineup is limited.
+This low-cost insurer fast tracks underwriting for eligible applicants — but its lineup is limited.

 - Get a quote if… You’re looking for a simple term, whole or no-exam policy

 - Choose a different provider if… You want to apply for a permanent policy besides whole life

 18 to 60

 $100,000 to $20,000,000

 Not required for policies under $500,000

 |Term lengths||10, 15, 20, 25, 30 years|